hei-jung/hei-jung.github.io/_pages/about/about-eng.md

 Go to: [Korean Ver.](https://hei-jung.github.io/about-me/)

-# Hi.
-My name is Hei-Jung.
+# Hi, My name is Hei-Jung!

 > I expect to get opportunities to learn from projects and talented people, and enhance my skills on programming and research.